baskuit/pinyon/readme.md

 # What is This

-Surskit is a highly extensible and heavily abstracted library for applying search and solving algorithms for perfect-info, simultaneous move, stochastic games.
+Pinyon is a highly extensible and heavily abstracted library for applying search and solving algorithms for perfect-info, simultaneous move, stochastic games.

 ## Intended Use